stunthamsterharry/Sensorserver/README.md

 commands can be sent to the SensorDevice.
 (see d1mini_accelerometer for my 1st application)

-Important: Plug in the SensorServer device before swithing on the Sensor.
+Important: Plug in the SensorServer device before switching on the Sensor.